-For the first use of SharpDevelop, you can choose your language in the menu "Outils / Options / Options de SharpDelevop/ Langue de l'utilisateur" in french, or "Tools / Options/ General / UI Language" in english.
+You need to have a Windows® OS.
+Installing SharpDevelop and the WComp AddIn is mandatory and may be sufficient.
+At first run of SharpDevelop, you can choose your language in the menu "Outils / Options / Options de SharpDelevop/ Language de l'utilisateur" in french, or "Tools / Options/ General / UI Language" in english.